apache/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

 .. code-block:: cpp

    ExtendibleExample:FieldId<ATOMIC,int> fld_my_int;
-   ...

    void PluginInit() {
      fld_my_int = ExtendibleExample::schema.addField("my_plugin_int");
    }

 When an Extendible derived class is instantiated, new() will allocate a block of memory for the derived class and all added fields.
-There is zero memory overhead per instance, unless using ACIDPTR_ field access type.
+There is zero memory overhead per instance, unless using :ref:ACIDPTR field access type.

 .. code-block:: cpp